-The City of San Francisco has recently announced that massage therapy, and other personal services, will likely be allowed to open in July.
+The City of San Francisco has recently announced that massage therapy, and other personal services, will likely be allowed to open soon.
 Although I respect the dedication and leadership our city has shown in its efforts to contain the virus, given the numbers as of today, and the increase in cases being reported, this is confounding to me.
 After careful consideration, and extensive research, we have decided not to reopen as of yet.
 Here’s why:

 No matter how therapeutic and healing it is, and how valuable I feel our work is, massage is not essential.
 More importantly, many experts believe that massage therapy is a high risk profession when it comes to transmission of COVID-19.
 There is too much we don’t know or understand to be able to practice safely and confidently yet.